gmalagol10/seagall/reproducibility/README.md

 # Reproducibility

-Please run the notebooks in order from 0 to 9 to reproduce the results.
+Please create a conda enrimonment based on file rep_env.yml and run the notebooks in order from 0 to 9 to reproduce the results.